 Technological Innovation: Hope for the Future

 While the challenges of addressing global warming are daunting, there is also reason for optimism.
-Technological innovation is providing new tools and strategies for reducing greenhouse gas emissions and adapting to the impacts of climate change.
+But technological innovation is providing new tools and strategies for reducing greenhouse gas emissions and adapting to the impacts of climate change.
 Renewable energy technologies, such as solar and wind power, are becoming increasingly affordable and efficient.
 Electric vehicles are becoming more popular, and new technologies are being developed to capture carbon dioxide from the atmosphere and store it underground.

 Tips and Expert Advice